-The other loans balance above and in note 19 comprises: interest free Salix loan funding from the DfE of £44k in respect of five capital projects; an interest free nursery loan (Halling Primary School) of £23k from Medway Council - this loan was transferred to the Trust when the school joined on 1 January 2022.
+The other loans balance above and in note 18 comprises: interest free Salix loan funding from the DfE of £44k in respect of five capital projects; an interest free nursery loan (Halling Primary School) of £23k from Medway Council.

-The aggregate amount of liabilities payable or repayable wholly or in part more than five years after the reporting date is:
+The aggregate amount of liabilities payable or repayable wholly or in part more than five years after the reporting date is $\pounds 2k$ (2023 - $\pounds 7k$).